 People Who Want to Advance Their Careers

-Learning new individual skills is a great way to get better at your job.
-Learning a whole new set of skills is a great way for other people to SEE that you’re getting better at your job.
+Learning new skills is a great way to get better at your job.
+Learning a whole SET of new job skills is a great way for OTHER people to see that you’re getting better at your job.

 If you’re aiming for a promotion within your company, find out what the required skillsets are for the new position, use LinkedIn Learning courses to fill the gaps, and show your company that you’re exactly the kind of proactive superstar they want for the job.

-Leadership Foundations is a great example of a course that would prepare candidates for a managerial position.
+Leadership Foundations is a great example of a LinkedIn Learning course that would prepare candidates for a managerial position.